rit-construct-makerspace/makerspace-docs/docs/Atrium Makerspace/Atrium Makerspace Policies.md

 # Atrium Makerspace Policies

 This page contains policies specific to the Atrium Makerspace.
-These policies apply in addition to the all-makerspace policies.
+These policies apply in addition to, but do not supersede, all other makerspace policies.

-To access the all-makerspace policies, [click here](../Policies%20&%20Guidances/Makerspace%20Policies.md).
+To access the other makerspace policies, [click here](/​Policies%20&%20Guidances/Makerspace%20Policies.md).

 ## General Space